 Looking to swim the 50 freestyle faster?
-Here are six proven strategies for uncorking more speed in the splash and dash.
+Here are seven proven strategies for uncorking more speed in the splash and dash.

 The 50 freestyle is a race of pure power and white water, where every tenth of a second counts.

-And despite the short length and relative simplicity of the race—it’s over in 20-30 seconds and tasks swimmers with swimming just one or two lengths of the pool—it can be tough to master.
+Despite the short length and relative simplicity of the race—it’s over in 20-30 seconds and tasks swimmers with swimming just one or two lengths of the pool—it can be tough to master.
+Small mistakes are amplified, and because it is so short, dropping time gets exponentially harder the faster you get.

-In this guide to swimming a faster 50 freestyle, we’ll discuss some battle-tested ways to improve sprint freestyle performance.
+In this guide to swimming a faster 50 freestyle, we’ll discuss some evidence-based and battle-tested ways to improve sprint freestyle performance.
 Some obvious, some not so obvious.

-But combined, they will help you drop those precious tenths or even seconds in the fastest event on the swimming program.
+Work through them, and you will start to drop those precious tenths or even seconds in the fastest event on the swimming program.

 Let’s begin.